-Although both guitars have almost similar Ibanez style double-cutaway body that provide you access to all 24 frets, but weight of the guitars and slight difference in the body size gives edge to one guitar over another.
+Although both guitars have an almost similar Ibanez style double-cutaway body that provides you access to all 24 frets, but the weight of the guitars and slight difference in the body size gives an edge to one guitar over another.

 AM53 model has a little compact and smaller body but slightly weight as compared to the AS53 guitar.
 This weight-to-size combination fits so well in the AM53 model, it not only fits against my body very well but also delivers really pleasant and resonating unplugged sound.

 In terms of quality control, whether I talk about the best-finished fret edges or the best off-the-shelf string action, I definitely give 5-stars to both guitars.